Here is a simple example of creating your skin add-on that contains some basic modifications regarding colors, icons and content background.

 ]

-In which, the downloadUrl value is where the {YOUR-SKIN-ADDON}.zip
+In which, the downloadUrl value is where the {YOUR-SKIN-ADDON}.zip is stored.

 Install your add-on with the command: addon install {YOUR-SKIN-ADDON-ID} --snapshots